PrepMarquis/novela-hugo-starter/content/post/okusam-3-bin-lira-maas-alacagim.md

 Funnel was simple enough: start in a city -> get a good elementary education from a gov school -> sit in highschool entrance exams -> get a good secondary education from a gov highscool  (get to know your fellow prospective middle classers as well) -> sit in university enterance exams and perform exceptionally well -> get a good job and a stable career where you can practive the lifestyle of Turkish white collar middle class.

+That funnel is... well... kinda broken these days.

+If I can be candid with you.
+I am the product of that belief system as well

 Bütün bunları bir şaka veya uzak gelecekten gelen yankılar olarak değerlendirmek isteyenlere söyleyecek bir şeyim yok. Şimdiye kadar katlanmak zorunda kaldıklarınızı düşünün,

 Hey you!